Shirlsak/Shirlsak/README.md

 ### 👋 Hi there, my name is Shirley

-🌱 I’m currently pursuing a Masters in Data Science
+🌱 I’m currently hold a Masters in Data Science

 🎓 I have a Bachelor of Science in Statistics with Mathematics